Fall 2023 Exhibitions are Open!

 School Group Pricing

-In addition to admission, the following pricing applies for groups of 10 or more.
+In addition to the price of admission, the following pricing applies.
 For standard pricing, please refer to our visit page.

 Contact us at learning@moca.ca for more details about your next guided tour.